High-mass star formation in Orion possibly triggered by cloud-cloud collision III, NGC2068 and NGC2071: Introduction

-Observations of molecular clouds were analyzed and interpreted under an assumption that an apparently single-peaked cloud is a single component which is governed by the cloud self-gravity.
-This is a natural thought because a molecular cloud seems often self-gravitating with a single velocity component.
-Averaged kinetic properties like velocity dispersion was studied into depth in numerous papers to test the virial theorem by using the Larson's law (Larson 1981).
-Detailed velocity distributions of molecular clouds were not paid much attention to as an important ingredient of star formation, and dust emission with no velocity information was often used to probe cloud properties.
-In the meantime, in super star clusters, two velocity clouds whose velocity separation is supersonic at $10$ km s$^{-1}$ -- 15 km s$^{-1}$ or more were found in Westerlund2, NGC3603, RCW38, and R136; these clusters are all associated with nebulosity with intense dust emission, whereas the rest of the super star clusters in the Milky Way have no associated nebulosity, suggesting that the four are youngest among the super star clusters (Portegies Zwart et al. 2010; Fukui et al. 2016; 2017a; Kuwahara et al. 2018 in preparation).
-The results were interpreted that cloud--cloud collision took place and triggered formation of a cluster in the collisional shock-compressed layer (Inoue \& Fukui 2013).
-The large velocity separation cannot be gravitationally bound by cloud gravity and chance collision between two giant molecular clouds (GMCs) is a plausible scenario.
-All the four clusters with nebulosity among the ten super star clusters in the list by Portegies Zwart et al. (2010) and RCW38 suggest that cloud--cloud collision may be an important process to form massive super star clusters, because the super star clusters with no nebulosity have little possibility for detecting parent clouds due to cloud dispersal by stellar feadback.
-If two clouds are clearly seen separated in velocity and are connected by bridge features, collision is well confirmed.
-Such a rare example is found in RCW38 having two components with $12$ km s$^{-1}$ velocity separation, which are connected by a bridge feature within $1$ pc of the cluster center (Fukui et al. 2016).
-A clear case like RCW38 is, however, not often seen because its age $10^5$ yrs is considerably shorter than the typical age of clusters more than $2$ Myrs.
+Molecular cloud observations have been analyzed and interpreted under the assumption that an apparently single-peaked cloud is a single component governed by cloud's self-gravity (Zinnecker \& Yorke 2007, Tan et al. 2014, Egan et al. 1998).
+This is a natural assumption, since a molecular cloud often appears self-gravitating with a single velocity component.
+Averaged kinetic properties like velocity dispersion have been studied in depth in numerous papers(e.g., McKee \& Ostriker 2007 and references therein) to test the virial theorem using Larson's law (Larson 1981).
+Many observational studies of turbulence, infall motion, and outflow in the molecular cloud are often conducted by using molecular emission lines, whereas studies of the detailed spatial structure and the physical state of the cloud are often conducted using dust continuum emissions.
+Dust emission data have high angular resolutions but do not include velocity information about the cloud.
+Meanwhile, in super star clusters (SSCs), pairs of velocity clouds whose velocity separation is supersonic (10--15 km s$^{-1}$ or more) have been found in Westerlund2 ($\sim$ 16 km s$^{-1}$, Furukawa et al. 2009), NGC~3603 ($\sim$ 20 km s$^{-1}$, Fukui et al. 2014), RCW38 (14 km s$^{-1}$, Fukui et al. 2016), and R136 in \textcolor{black}{the} Large Magellanic Cloud ($\sim$ 70 km s$^{-1}$, Fukui et al. 2017).
+These clusters are all associated with nebulosity and intense dust emission, unlike the rest of the SSCs in the Milky Way, suggesting that these four are the youngest among the SSCs (Portegies Zwart et al. 2010; Fukui et al. 2016, 2017a; Kuwahara et al. 2018 in preparation).
+The suggested interpretation for these SSCs is that cloud-cloud collision (CCC) took place, triggering formation of a cluster in the collisional shock-compressed layer (Inoue \& Fukui 2013).
+The large velocity separation cannot be gravitationally bound by cloud gravity, so chance collision between two giant molecular clouds is a plausible scenario.
+The high nebulosity of these four SSCs suggests that CCC may be an important process in massive SSC formation.
+However it may be difficult to detect molecular clouds associating with SSCs long after their formation, as the parent cloud may have since been dispersed by the stellar feedback.
+If two clouds are observed clearly separated in velocity and are connected by bridge features, collision is well corroborated.
+Such a rare example is found in RCW38, which shows two components with 12 km s$^{-1}$ velocity separation, connected by a bridge feature within 1 pc of the cluster center (Fukui et al. 2016).
+A clear case like RCW38 is, however, not often seen, because its age of $10^5$ yr is considerably younger than the typical age of clusters, i.e., more than 2 Myr.